-We don’t often turn to diets to fight conditions, but, what we put on our plate goes a long way to keeping us healthy.
+You don’t often turn to diets to fight conditions, but, what you put on our plate goes a long way to keeping you healthy.

-There’s one incredibly important mineral that can improve the health of your body and mind: Omega-3.
-Yes, that mineral in a wide range of seafood.
+There’s one incredibly important essential nutrient that can improve the health of your body and mind: Omega-3.
+Yes, those essential fatty acids found in a wide range of seafood.

 Is smashed avo and salmon your go-to brunch treat?
 Enjoy giving your body one of the most nutrient-dense foods.
 But don’t worry if your vegan or vegetarian, there’s plenty of foods high in Omega-3.

 Put flaxseeds, chia seeds or walnuts in your morning smoothie for a delicious serve of Omega-3.

 Let’s debunk a common myth… not all fats are unhealthy.
 Omega-3 are the ‘good ones’ – and are proven to contribute to important bodily functions such as blood pressure, muscle function, and bone structure.